-- IFRS 16 Leases (Amendment Liability in a Sale and Leaseback) - IAS 1 Presentation of Financial Statements (Amendment Classification of Liabilities as Current or Non-current) - IAS 1 Presentation of Financial Statements (Amendment Non-current Liabilities with Covenants)
+- NZ IFRS 16 Leases (Amendment Liability in a Sale and Leaseback) - NZ IAS 1 Presentation of Financial Statements (Amendment Classification of Liabilities - as Current or Non-current) - NZ IAS 1 Presentation of Financial Statements (Amendment Non-current Liabilities with Covenants)

 The Group is currently assessing the impact of these new accounting standards and amendments.
-The Group does not believe that the amendments to IAS 1 will have a significant impact on the classification of its liabilities, as the conversion feature in its convertible debt instruments is classified as an equity instrument and therefore, does not affect the classification of its convertible debt as a non-current liability.
+The Group will assess the impact of the final amendments to NZ IAS 1 on classification of its liabilities once the those are issued by the NZASB.
+The Group does not believe that the amendments to NZ IAS 1, in their present form, will have a significant impact on the classification of its liabilities, as the conversion feature in its convertible debt instruments is classified as an equity instrument and therefore, does not affect the classification of its convertible debt as a non-current liability.